kolibri2/moviesuggestions/README.md

 ## Interact with the API

 The easiest way to interact with this project's API is through the `/docs` endpoint.
-It provides a built-in, interactive API documentation interface.

 ### Accessing the API Documentation